maxvun11/hotelBookingSystem/README.md

 # Test Description

 Junit is a widely used testing framework for Java programming.
-It helps developer swrite and run tests for their code, ensuring that individual units of functionality work as intended.
+It helps developers swrite and run tests for their code, ensuring that individual units of functionality work as intended.

 ##Installed jar file
 1. Provide the jar file
-2. Install the jar file in your own laptop or PC it will use after this.
+2. Install the jar file on your own laptop or PC it will be use after this.

-## Set Up The Enviroment
+## Set Up The Environment
 1. Eclipse contains the JUnit package to create a JUnit tes.

 2. The library can be added during the creation of class using the wizard.
 If we want to add it later, **right-click** on project name in the packges explorer and select **Build Path -> Add Libraries**.